MarianSlassi/job_posting/README.md

 `eda.ipynb` - basic data checks and pipleine drafts `bert.ipynb` - model training and all transformations documented in appropriate format

-For baseline used LogReg from scikit-learn.
+For baseline used LogReg+TF-IDF from scikit-learn.
 Default parameters.

 Dataset Rows: ~633k